 Sources: Bloomberg, Company Filings, ICE Benchmark Administration, Shanghai Gold Exchange, World Gold Council

-‡ Low-cost US-based gold backed ETFs are defined as gold-backed ETFs that trade on US markets with annual management fees of 20bps or less.
+‡ Low-cost US-based gold backed ETFs are defined as gold-backed ETF.
+These trade on US markets with annual management fees of 20bps or less.

 † Net longs represent Money Manager and Other Net long positioning in the COMEX futures market.